MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/startlayout/Export-StartLayoutEdgeAssets.md

 ## DESCRIPTION
 The **Export-StartLayoutEdgeAssets** cmdlet exports secondary tiles for Microsoft Edge that display a custom image.
 Use [Export-StartLayout](./Export-StartLayout.md) and [Import-StartLayout](./Import-StartLayout.md) along with the current cmdlet to import the assets.
+For more information, see [Add image for secondary Microsoft Edge tiles](/windows/configuration/start-secondary-tiles).

+The provisioning policies that use the exported assets are no longer used with the Windows 11 Start menu.

 ## EXAMPLES

-### Example 1: Export assets.
+### Example 1: Export assets
 ```powershell
 Export-StartLayoutEdgeAssets -Path "C:\Layouts\assets.xml"
 ```

-This example exports the assets to the file `assets.xml` in the C:\Layouts folder.
+This example exports the assets to the file `assets.xml` in the `C:\Layouts` folder.
-This cmdlet does not append `.xml` to a file name.
+This cmdlet doesn't append `.xml` to a file name.

 ## PARAMETERS